kora-projects/kora-docs/mkdocs/blog/en/cost-of-missing-integration.md

 Kora's broader emphasis on generated and inspectable code fits naturally with this integration style.

-## The Framework Should Make the Escape Hatch Better Than the Happy Path in Other Frameworks
+## The Framework Should Make the Escape Hatch Better Than the Happy Path in Other Frameworks { #escape-hatch }

 A mature framework is not judged only by its ideal path.